-I forget whether my brother or I coined the term “Marvel Team-Up villain,” but it firmly established itself as handy way to describe that class of disposable, one-note characters which tended to serve as adversaries in the various team-up books of the 1970s and early 1980s.
+I forget whether my brother or I coined the term “Marvel Team-Up villain, injection ” but it firmly established itself as handy way to describe that class of disposable, website like this one-note characters which tended to serve as adversaries in the various team-up books of the 1970s and early 1980s.

 The central concepts involved were either timelessly generic (such as “a huge honking wheel of destruction” or “a bunch of silly ring-based gadgets”) or shaped from an all-thumbs interpretation of some less-than-current trend.
 While inhabitants in latter category could be laughably bizarre when applied to something like disco culture, things took a turn for the grotty when they involved heavier concepts…like militant feminism, for instance.

 Behold the MAN-KILLER!
 (Because “Vagina Dentata” wouldn’t fly past the CCA and “Oh No Ladyparts” was a little too on the nose.)

 This malevolent misandrist was former championship skier named Katrina van Horn whose body had been grotesquely shattered after a chauvinistic rival decided that a murder-suicide tumble off a steep cliff was preferable to losing out to an uppity dame.
 The crippled Van Horn was taken under the care of a sinister group of “militants” who sensed her potential use as an agent for their vague revolutionary agenda.

 Though Van Horn was grateful for the super-powerful exoskeleton, goofy hovertank, and earth-toned fighting togs (including a fetching mirror of Venus emblazoned codpiece) provided by her new crypto-radical friends, she quickly (and violently) parted ways with her benefactors in order to pursue her own agenda…

 …the death of all men everywhere, as decreed by the famous “How Clueless Dipshits Perceive Feminism” manifesto.